• Skip to primary navigation

 I found my experiment with the carnivore diet to be very interesting and insightful since it helped me to learn a lot about myself and glutamate.
 While I don’t plan to adopt the carnivore diet, I firmly believe that animal protein is a cornerstone of a healthy diet, offering nutrient density, excellent bioavailability, low toxin content, and easy digestibility.

 While I don’t claim to have all the answers, I hope sharing my experiences as a grass-fed beef farmer and nutrition enthusiast sparks a discussion.
-The potential impact of glutamate on individuals following the carnivore diet is an important topic to consider.
+The potential impact of glutamate causing anxiety and other problems on individuals following the carnivore diet is an important topic to consider.
 Remember, I’m not a medical expert, so it’s crucial to consult with a healthcare professional before making any significant dietary changes.
 If you’ve had similar experiences or have insights to share, I welcome your feedback.
 Let’s engage in this discussion to promote better health and well-being for all.

 Carnivore Foods – Glutamic Acid High to Low (grams per 100 calories)*